 Cannick places the blame on local law enforcement and government for what she sees as intentional inaction.
 “The death of another young Black man in the West Hollywood home of prominent Democratic donor Ed Buck is on the hands of the Los Angeles County Sheriff’s Department and District Attorney Jackie Lacey,” she said.
 “Had Buck been arrested and prosecuted in the death of Gemmel Moore, chances are he would not have been around to solicit and prey on vulnerable young Black gay men.”

 On February 28, Moore’s mother filed a wrongful-death lawsuit against Buck, claiming that he had a “had a predatory and injurious system of soliciting Black men and watching them cling to life.”

 How has the public responded?

-On Monday evening, more than 100 people gathered outside of Buck’s West Hollywood to demand justice for Moore and the second man, as well as Buck’s arrest.
+On the evening of January 7, more than 100 people gathered outside of Buck’s West Hollywood to demand justice for Moore and the second man, as well as Buck’s arrest.
 There, Cannick proclaimed that the district attorney’s office and sheriff’s office “have blood on their hands” for failing to hold Buck accountable.

 “This was preventable,” she said.
 “We knew he hadn’t stopped, that it was only a matter of time before this happened again.
 And now it’s only a matter of time before it happens a third time if he’s not stopped.”